 Want to scare the pants off of someone in an Internet business dispute?
 Hire one of the largest law firms in the world and have a nasty letter sent to that person on stationery that lists at least a dozen locations for that law firm around the world.
-Bonus points if the business’s website lists more than a 1,000 attorneys working for it globally.
+Bonus points if the law firm’s website lists more than a 1,000 attorneys working for it globally.
 It’s like you’ve inflicted a plague of lawyers on your opponent.

 What’s the Risk?

 Because of these extra expenses, you can expect to pay a large law firm 2 to 3 times what an Internet lawyer working at a smaller law firm charges.
-Internet attorneys are not cheap so it rarely makes sense to pay extra simply because the firm is large with lots of expenses that don’t benefit you.
+Internet attorneys are not cheap — so it rarely makes sense to pay extra simply because the firm is large with lots of expenses that don’t directly benefit you.